BeamNG/BeamNGpy/README.md

 ## Prerequisites

 Usage of BeamNGpy requires BeamNG.tech to be installed.
-Builds of BeamNG.tech are made available for non-commercial use upon request using [this form][2].
 For commercial use, contact us at [licensing@beamng.gmbh][3].
+Builds of BeamNG.tech are made available for research and academic use upon request using [this form][2].
 Once downloaded, you can use the environment variable `BNG_HOME` to where BeamNG.tech can be run from, or provide a path to the BeamNGpy library during initialization.

-The regular [Steam release of BeamNG.drive][4] is compatible to an extent as well.
-Certain sensors like the simulated LiDAR or camera will not work, but most of the functions that are not exclusive to a Tech build will likely work.

 <a name="installation"></a>